oasis-tcs/openc2-apsc-stateless-packet-filter/openc2-apsc-stateless-packet-filter.md

 This page intentionally left blank.

 # 3 Conformance statements
-{Editor's Note - This section is a placeholder.
-The conformance clauses stated within the body of the profile will be repeated here once general consensus is reached.<Note: need to define "support" - behavior that must occur as a result of executing commands> }
+> **Editor's Note** - This section is a placeholder.
+The conformance clauses stated within the body of the profile will be repeated here once general consensus is reached.<Note: need to define "support" - behavior that must occur as a result of executing commands>